I think we’ve all been there.

 This is a biggie.

-When you are not engaged with your work or don’t feel like you are helping the organisation as a whole, it is time to think about your role.
+When you are not engaged with your work or don’t feel like you are helping the organisation, it is time to think about your role.

 Are you unmotivated because you need a more challenging role ultimately?

-A new role and a new environment will undoubtedly give you that creative spark again.
-Or, are you just bored with your day to day role and perhaps you could ask your Executive for something more challenging?
+A new role and environment will undoubtedly give you that creative spark again.
+Or, are you just bored with your day-to-day role and perhaps you could ask your Executive for something more challenging?

 Every day is the same

-If I was in your shoes and every day was the same, I would be worried.
+I would be worried if I was in your shoes and every day was the same.

-In pretty much every good role that I’ve been in, I have been able to say that variety is the best thing about the job.
-For most PAs, every day is entirely different, and that is what we love.
+In pretty much every good role I’ve been in, I have been able to say that variety is the best thing about the job.
+For most PAs, every day is entirely different; that is what we love.

-If every day is the same and you have little or no variety, it could be that you have outgrown the role.
+If every day is the same and you have little or no variety, you could have outgrown the role.